 When a non-AP STA with dot11FILSActivated equal to true receives a Beacon, Probe Response frame including Differentiated Initial Link Setup element, the STA shall check the ILSC information subfield of the Differentiated Initial Link Setup element.

-A STA is considered an ILSC STA with its ILSC value set to 1 that is allowed for fast initial link setup only when it satisfies the condition specified in each and every optional subfield that is present in the ILSC information field.
+A STA is considered an ILSC STA with its ILSC value set to 1.
+An ILSC STA is allowed for fast initial link setup only when it satisfies the condition specified in each and every optional subfield that is present in the ILSC information field.
 If the STA does not satisfy one or more optional subfields present in the ILSC information field, then the STA is not considered an ILSC STA and its ILSC value is set to 0.
+A STA with ILSC value set to 0 shall check the ILS Time field and postpone link setup until the time specified in ILS Time field elapses.
 A logical AND operation of all the conditions in the present optional subfields is used to determine whether the STA is an ILSC STA.
 The logical AND is not needed if only one optional subfield is present.

-If ILS User Priority subfield is present, the STA shall check the bit position in the present subfield.
-A bit value of 1 in the bitmap indicates that the STA of the corresponding user priority is an ILSC STA with its ILSC value set to 1, which is allowed to attempt FILS with the AP.
-A bit value of 0 in the bitmap indicates that STAs of the corresponding User Priority are not allowed to attempt initial link setup before the time specified in the ILS Time field expires.
-If a STA carries more than one types of traffic, a STA identifies itself as an ILSC STA and set its ILSC value to 1 if any of the corresponding bit value is set to 1 in the ILS User Priority subfield.
+If ILS User Priority subfield is present, the STA shall check the ILS User Priority subfields.
+A bit value of 1 in the ILS User Priority bit n (n=0,1,2) subfield, indicates that the STA of the corresponding user priority satisfies the ILS User Priority condition.
+A bit value of 0 indicates that STAs of the corresponding User Priority does not satisfy the ILS User Priority condition.
+If a STA carries more than one types of traffic, the ILS User Priority condition is satisified if any of the bits of ILS User Priority bit 0-2 is set to 1 in the ILS User Priority subfield.

 If Vendor Specific Category subfield is present, a STA shall check the OI subfield .
 If the STA can understand the OI subfield, the STA shall check the following Vendor Specific Category subfield.
-Otherwise, the STA shall skip the Vendor Specific Category subfield.
+Otherwise, the STA shall skip the Vendor Specific Category subfield and assume the condition specified in Vendor Specific Category is satisfied..

-If MAC Address Filter subfield is present, a STA shall compare the corresponding MSBs of its MAC address with the bits used for MAC address filtering in Bit Pattern Value field in MAC Address Filter subfield, with MSB comparing to bit 7.
-If they are the same, the STA sets the ILSC to 1 and is allowed to transmit link setup request before the time indicated in the ILS Time expires.
+If MAC Address Filter subfield is present, a STA shall exclusive-OR (XOR) the last 5 LSBs of its MAC address with Bit3 to Bit7 of theBit Pattern subfield specified in MAC Address Filter subfield.
+If the last n bits of the result are zero, where n is specified in the Bit Pattern Length field, the MAC address condition is satisfied. .

+A STA with its ILSC value of 1 is allowed to attempt initial link setup with the AP immediately.
+A STA with its ILSC value of 0 shall set a timer to the value specified in the ILS Time field of the Differentiated Initial Link Setup element.
+A STA with its ILSC value of 0 can attempt initial link setup when the timer elapses to 0.

-If the ILS Synchronization subfield is present, a STA may delay the transmission of the initial link setup request frame for a random delay that is shorter than the Beacon Interval of the target AP.
+If the ILS Synchronization subfield is present, a STA may delay the transmission of the initial link setup for a random delay that is shorter than the Beacon Interval of the target AP.

 Motion-1: To authorize the Editor to incorporate the text changes proposed in contribution 11-13-602-02-00ai-normative-text-for-CIDs-allocated –to-LinCai to the draft TGai Specification Document.